 Philosophy of Religion [Overview] This course considers the philosophical foundations of Christianity in the thought of Thomas Aquinas; of Buddhism, in the thought of Nagarjuna; and of contemporary process theology, in the thought of Charles Hartshorne.
 [Texts] Course Texts: Brian Davies, Thomas Aquinas on God and Evil; Jan Westerhoff, Nagarjuna's Madhyamaka; Charles Hartshorne, Omnipotence and other Theological Mistakes.

-Asian Philosophy [Overview] We'll survey the major ancient philosophies from India and China.
+Asian Philosophy - Survey [Overview] We'll survey the major ancient philosophies from India and China.
 From India, the course covers five of the orthodox Upanishadic schools and two Buddhist schools.
 From China, the course covers three indigenous traditions and the subsequent assimilation of Buddhism.
 The focus throughout is examining each philosophy on its own terms, as a whole, while avoiding simplistic explanations or translations into more familiar (European) ways of understanding.
 The guiding theme of the course is that differences between European and Asian philosophies, as well as differences among Asian philosophies, result from treating certain experiences and concerns as more or less salient, and that small-scale difference in emphasis produces large-scale difference in results.

 Symbolic Logic [Overview] This course is a survey of propositional and first-order quantificational logic as well as modal logic.
 The course develops skills in evaluating the logical status of formulae and arguments, creating examples and counterexamples, constructing informal and formal proofs, and understanding how the language and techniques of formal systems relate to ordinary language and reasoning.